NethermindEth/starknet.go/docs/developers.md

   mode allows to create a reverse proxy to the API and capture the workload.
 You then should be able to run transaction with tools like the Starknet CLI and better understand that is happening under the hood.
-- If you interact from Dapps, like Voyager and want to unrdestand how the interactions with contract are happening, you can use:
+- If you interact from Dapps, like Voyager and want to understand how the interactions with contract are happening, you can use:
   - Chrome [debugging extensions](https://developer.chrome.com/docs/extensions/mv3/tut_debugging/)
   - Firefox [debugging extensions](https://extensionworkshop.com/documentation/develop/debugging/)